dxsooo/docker-qt/README.md

 See the [Docker Hub page](https://hub.docker.com/r/dxsooo/qt) for the full readme on how to use this Docker image.

 ***
-The project only concerns on LTS versions for both Ubuntu and Qt Opensource
+The project only concerns on LTS versions for both Ubuntu and Qt opensource

 | Ubuntu Version | Qt Version | Build Status |
 |:---:|:---:|:-----:|